ssbrear/bootcamp-hw/6/README.md

+----- MY README -----
+# To acknowledge the lack of Bootstrap

+I deliberately chose not to use Bootstrap with the OK from one of the TAs who supervises my class.
+This is because the group project we are working on this week requires us to use a CSS framework that is *not* bootstrap, and I wanted some practice on my own before working in a group setting.

+# Learning how to use an API

+My primary experience working with APIs prior to this assignment was using OMDb to retrieve data about movies and the New York Times' API to search for articles.
+I felt very comfortable with my abilities in this area going into this project, and every time I work with APIs, I am constantly reminded of all of the data that is out there that I could play with and make something out of.

+----- INSTRUCTIONS -----
 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.